tracespace/tracespace/README.md

   - [ ] Renders board views
   - [ ] Covered by tests
   - [ ] Documented
-- [ ] tracespace CLI to powered by new libraries
+- [ ] tracespace CLI powered by new libraries
 - [ ] tracespace view powered by new libraries

 very nice to have